 September 13, 1930: “The Gumm Sisters” performed as part of the “Big Brother Ken Show” at the Pantages Theater in Los Angeles, California.
 No other information about this engagement is known.

-The complete details of this audition are unknown.
+The complete details of this audition are muddled.
 Over the years legends have grown about it, who was there, and what Judy sang.
-Eventually, just about everyone who worked at the studio at that time claimed to have been there and witnessed the now famous audition.
+The legend of Judy’s audition grew to the point that it seemed as though everyone who worked at the studio at that time claimed to have been there and witnessed the now-famous audition.

-It’s also been reported that this was Judy’s third audition for the studio.
+It’s also been reported that this was Judy’s third audition for MGM.
 Allegedly she and her sisters auditioned for the studio around late spring 1935 and then a few months later Judy auditioned solo.
-Whatever the case, this possibly third audition is the one that did the trick and Judy was signed with the studio, forever changing her life and career.
+Whatever the case, this possibly third audition is the one that did the trick, and Judy was signed with the studio, forever changing her life and career.

 Photo: A photo from Judy’s first portrait sitting for MGM on November 6, 1935.